RITUAL

 @article{woo2024ritual,

-title={RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in LVLMs},
+title={RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models},

 author={Woo, Sangmin and Jang, Jaehyuk and Kim, Donguk and Choi, Yubin and Kim, Changick},